sharwell/developer.rackspace.com/docs/files/samples/get_object_temp_url.rst

 .. code-block:: javascript

+  // this is not supported with pkgcloud at this time

 .. code-block:: python

   # First, you'll need to set the "temp url key" on your Account.
 This is an